henriksson-lab/panaroo-rs/tests/bench/README.md

   neither side is charged for cold page cache or a cold import cache.
 - **Drift.** The timed repeats are interleaved (`py, rust, py, rust, …`), not batched per side, so machine drift hits both equally.
 - **Spread.** Every metric is min / median / max across repeats, never just a mean.
+With `-n 1` there is no spread, and `results.md` says so at the top rather than printing a fake range: single-run ratios are quoted to two significant figures and labelled approximate.
 - **Python startup.** `python -c "import panaroo"` is timed separately (best of 3) and reported.
 It stays *inside* the measured runs — it is a real cost of the Python implementation — but it is broken out so the reader can see how much of the gap at small inputs is fixed overhead rather than compute.
-- **Machine state.** `env.txt` and the summary record CPU model, logical core count, and the load average. **Nothing enforces that the box is idle** — check the load line: if the 1-minute load meaningfully exceeds the thread count you asked for, something else was running and the numbers are not trustworthy.
+- **Machine state.** `env.txt` and the summary record CPU model, physical and logical core counts, and the load average at start. **Nothing here can make the box idle** — the harness only detects and shouts: if the 1-minute load exceeds a quarter of the logical CPUs it prints a `MACHINE WAS NOT IDLE` warning, repeats it in the summary, and puts a warning block at the bottom of `results.md`.
+Numbers taken under load are not trustworthy, especially the multi-thread ones.

 Each run gets a fresh, empty output directory (`build/run-*/out/<impl>-t<N>-r<rep>`), because Panaroo writes into its output dir and would otherwise collide across runs.
 They